 Arches National Park Packing List

 The first thing your packing list should be the US National Parks Pass!

 The America the Beautiful Annual Pass costs $80 and is valid for one year from the date of purchase.
 For the most current information on passes, reference the National Park Service website.

 The pass allows two signatures so it can be shared, and the two people don’t have to be related.
 You will need to show photo ID each time you use the pass.

+Order passes online or get them at any of these Federal Recreation Areas.
 We like to BUY THE PASS AT REI because we can get it right away… and they will donate 10% of sales to the National Park Foundation.

-Hiking Gear for Arches National Park
+Hiking Gear for Arches National PArk

 Don’t overlook the important of sturdy hiking shoes when visiting Arches National Park.
 Sneakers and sandals aren’t the best when walking on the slickrock at Arches.

 Be sure you have the right winter hiking gear if you’ll be visiting that time of year!